-Applies setting and returns to the Measurement display.
+Applies the settings and returns to the measurement display.
 The comparator function is enabled.

 Connect a test object and judge the measured value.
+15

 In the ΩV mode, you can verify comparator settings by pressing the VIEW key.
-See "Switching Between Measurement Value and Comparator Setting Displays" (\Rightarrow p.54).
+See " Switching Between Measurement Value and Comparator Setting Displays" (⇒ p.56).